PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Colorful stories such as that of the Beale ciphers are what most of us associate with cryptography.
 Yet, modern cryptography differs in at least four important ways from these types of historical examples.

-First, historically cryptography has only been concerned with **secrecy** (or confidentiality).<sup>[3](#footnote3)</sup> Ciphertexts would be created to ensure that only certain parties could be privy to the information in the plaintexts, as in the case of the Beale ciphers.
+First, historically cryptography has only been concerned with **secrecy** (or confidentiality).
+[3] Ciphertexts would be created to ensure that only certain parties could be privy to the information in the plaintexts, as in the case of the Beale ciphers.
 In order for an encryption scheme to serve this purpose well, decrypting the ciphertext should only be feasible if you have the key.

 Modern cryptography is concerned with a wider range of themes than just secrecy.
-These themes include primarily (1) **message integrity**—that is, assuring that a message has not been changed; (2) **message authenticity**—that is, assuring that a message has really come from a particular sender; and (3) **non-repudiation**—that is, assuring that a sender cannot falsely deny later that she sent a message.<sup>[4](#footnote4)</sup>
+These themes include primarily (1) **message integrity**—that is, assuring that a message has not been changed; (2) **message authenticity**—that is, assuring that a message has really come from a particular sender; and (3) **non-repudiation**—that is, assuring that a sender cannot falsely deny later that she sent a message.
+[4]

 An important distinction to keep in mind is, thus, between an **encryption scheme** and a **cryptographic scheme**.
 An encryption scheme is just concerned with secrecy.
 While an encryption scheme is a cryptographic scheme, the reverse is not true.
 A cryptographic scheme can also serve the other main themes of cryptography, including integrity, authenticity, and non-repudiation.